African-Robotics-Unit/kemba-controller/README.md

 ## Setup Checklist
 Everything to check and go over before running the controller
+- Add the kinematics folder to the matlab path

+## Project Structure
+What each file does and the kinematics folder

 ## Controller Structure
 Overview of bounding controller similar to with hopper